-The plural form is applied to the written name of a unit (e.g. ten newtons, two metres, twenty degrees Celsius) but NOT to the unit symbol (10 N, 2 m, 20 $^{\circ}$ C).
+The plural form is applied to the written name of a unit (e.g. ten newtons, two metres, twenty degrees Celsius) but NOT to the unit symbol (10 N, 2 m, 20 °C).

-Abbreviations for unit symbols of measurement only require a full stop when ending a sentence.
+Abbreviations for unit symbols of measurement do not require a full stop except when ending a sentence.